tweedegolf/tweedegolf.github.io/_posts/2015-05-21-point-light-shadows-in-threejs.markdown

 These implementations are all candidate implementations for the final prototype.
 They haven’t been implemented yet except for the first one, which makes 6 seperate textures per point light.
 The result of that implementation is shown below.

-<iframe src="https://player.vimeo.com/video/131074418" width="500" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/131074418" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>{: .with-caption}
-*Test environment for point light shadows*{: style="display: inline-block;margin-bottom: 20px;"}
+*Test environment for point light shadows*